Ultrafast laser spectroscopy: Ultrafast imaging

-Femtosecond up-conversion
+Fluorescence upconversion

-Femtosecond up-conversion is a pump-probe technique that uses nonlinear optics to combine the fluorescence signal and probe signal to create a signal with a new frequency via photon upconversion, which is subsequently detected.
+Femtosecond fluorescence upconversion is a pump-probe technique that uses nonlinear optics to combine the fluorescence signal and probe signal to create a signal with a new frequency via sum-frequency generation, which is subsequently detected.
 The probe scans through delay times after the pump excites the sample, generating a plot of intensity over time.

+Fluorescence upconversion should not be confused with photon upconversion.

 Applications

 Applications of femtosecond spectroscopy to biochemistry

 Ultrafast processes are found throughout biology.
 Until the advent of femtosecond methods, many of the mechanism of such processes were unknown.
-Examples of these include the cis-trans photoisomerization of the rhodopsin chromophore retinal, excited state and population dynamics of DNA, and the charge transfer processes in photosynthetic reaction centers Charge transfer dynamics in photosynthetic reaction centers has a direct bearing on man’s ability to develop light harvesting technology, while the excited state dynamics of DNA has implications in diseases such as skin cancer.
+Examples of these include the cis-trans photoisomerization of the rhodopsin chromophore retinal, excited state and population dynamics of DNA, and the charge transfer processes in photosynthetic reaction centers Charge transfer dynamics in photosynthetic reaction centers has a direct bearing on man's ability to develop light harvesting technology, while the excited state dynamics of DNA has implications in diseases such as skin cancer.
 Advances in femtosecond methods are crucial to the understanding of ultrafast phenomena in nature.